-“Petroglyph National Monument is a National Park site and is one of North America's largest petroglyph sites.
-This park is an archaeological site with thousands of prehistoric Native American etchings on basalt boulders.
+“Petroglyph National Monument is a National Park site and is an archaeological site with thousands of prehistoric Native American etchings on basalt boulders.
 Petroglyph National Monument contains patterns and symbols that Native Americans and Spanish settlers carved into volcanic rocks 400 to 700 years ago.
 This monument of 7,200 acres is co-managed by the National Park Service and the City of Albuquerque Open Space.
 Petroglyph National Monument has 20,000 petroglyphs and provides the public with opportunities for leisure and education.
 Tourists can hike the trails from sunrise to sunset in the Volcanoes Day Use Area, Rinconada Canyon, and Piedras Marcadas Canyons.
 Rinconada Canyon is a 2.2-mile hike.
 Boca Negra Canyon is open 8:30-4:30 daily.

 UNIQUE FACTS: